 Although the company began as a supply and towing service, it expanded over the years into subsea work and many services to support the offshore oil and gas industry.

-Trico company operated as three subsidiaries:
+Trico Marine Services operated as three subsidiaries:

 - DeepOcean provided subsea services.
 Subsea services include anything that must be done underwater, and Trico focused on the needs of the gas and oil industry.
 This means using divers, submersibles, and other equipment to install, maintain, and repair the equipment on oil wells and gas and oil platforms.
 Subsea services may also include inspecting structures and equipment, engineering, drilling, and completing and maintaining wells underwater.
 Subsea services can be done in shallow or deep water environments.